Raikuman/comp380-commerce-website/README.md

 3. Using NuxtJS framework for the frontend

 ## Running the backend
-Our backend can be ran with either a compiled `.jar` with a `Start.bat` file, or taking the code from this github and running in an IDE
+Our backend can be run with either a compiled `.jar` with a `Start.bat` file, or taking the code from this github and running in an IDE

 Running the backend on your own computer will need permission by the repo owners as our database can only be accessed by us